jeremydaly/lambda-api/README.md

 ## Recent Updates

 For detailed release notes see [Releases](https://github.com/jeremydaly/lambda-api/releases).

+### v0.11: API Gateway v2 payload support and automatic compression

+Lambda API now supports API Gateway v2 payloads for use with HTTP APIs.
+The library automatically detects the payload, so no extra configuration is needed.
+Automatic [compression](#compression) has also been added and supports Brotli, Gzip and Deflate.

 ### v0.10: ALB support, method-based middleware, and multi-value headers and query string parameters